 Gerson practitioners provide long-term case management and develop personalized treatment protocols for their patients, specifically tailored to the individual patient based on their diagnosis, blood work, medical history, previous treatments and other factors.
 A Gerson practitioner monitors their patient’s ongoing progress, and can make adjustments to their protocol based on the patient’s progress.

 There are many patients who, whether for financial, medical or other practical reasons, are unable to go to one of the licensed Gerson clinics for inpatient care.
 That’s why the direct guidance from a Gerson Practitioner through Web-Based Case Management is a critical resource of the Gerson Therapy.

 Why Do We Need More Practitioners?

 The Gerson Therapy is a long-term treatment.
 The minimum time a patient can expect to stay on the therapy is two years; in some cases, it can be as long as five years.
 Nutritional treatments work slowly, over time, and we see that healing does not happen as quickly as in Dr. Max Gerson’s day, when he recommended that patients stay on the therapy for 18 months.
 Gerson patients need to remain on the therapy until their cancer is completely gone, however long that may be–and then, remain on a reduced therapy protocol for a period of time to prevent a recurrence, and eventually transition to a maintenance diet.

+Over the years that a patient follows the Gerson Therapy, there are flare-ups, healing reactions, detox reactions, improvements and sometimes setbacks.
 During this time, patients often need medical advice and guidance.
-A Gerson practitioner monitors their progress and analyzes their blood work.
-Over the years that a patient follows the Gerson Therapy, there are flare-ups, healing reactions, detox reactions, improvements and sometimes setbacks.
-A practitioner helps guide a patient through these ups and downs, and makes adjustments to the patient’s protocol to suit any specific needs that arise.
+A Gerson practitioner monitors progress, analyzes lab work and guides a patient through these ups and downs by making adjustments to the patient’s protocol to suit any specific needs that arise.